kecsap/tensorflow_cpp_packaging/README.md

 ### Dependencies

-- You must install some dependencies:
+- You must install some dependencies for **Ubuntu Bionic x86_64**:

+*Note: You don't have to install these packages on the Raspberry Pi!*

 ```
 sudo apt-get install libdouble-conversion-dev libfarmhash-dev libre2-dev libgif-dev libpng-dev libsqlite3-dev libsnappy-dev liblmdb-dev